toneillcodes/DataHound/README.md

 ## Operations
 DataHound performs to operations: **collect** and **connect**
 ### Collect
-This mode reads a JSON configuration file (--defs), calls the specified data source, extracts data, normalizes the data into a Pandas DataFrame, and transforms it into BloodHound OpenGraph nodes and edges
+This mode reads a JSON configuration file, calls the specified data source, extracts data, normalizes the data into a Pandas DataFrame, and transforms it into BloodHound OpenGraph nodes and edges
 ```
-python DataHound.py transform \
+python DataHound.py collect \
-  --defs /path/to/config.json \
+  --config /path/to/config.json \
-  --base-kind MyCustomSource \
+  --source-kind MyCustomSource \
   --output my_transformed_graph.json
 ```
 ### Connect